Orcasa-Platform/orcasa/README.md

 ### Client

 Copy the .env.default file to .env.local and fill in the NEXT_PUBLIC_API_URL field with the url of the API.
-(By default it's http://localhost:1337)
+(By default it's http://localhost:1337/api)

-Add the NEXT_PUBLIC_MAPBOX_TOKEN field with the Mapbox token of the project.
-(You can get one [here](https://account.mapbox.com/access-tokens/))

 Start the client with: